sumitkolhe/jiosaavn-api/README.md

 An Unofficial JioSaavn API for downloading songs in 320kbps quality for free.

-> NOTE: https://saavn.me has rate-limiting enabled to minimise the bandwidth consumption.
-It is advised to deploy your own instance on vercel for production use.
+> NOTE: <https://saavn.me> has rate-limiting enabled to minimise bandwidth consumption.
+It is recommended to deploy your own instance on vercel for personal use.

 ## :sparkles: Features